NicoMontoya/NicoMontoya.github.io/_posts/2019-04-18-the_lefty_myth.md

 ![Men Handedness in the Top 100](/img/1*6c__FVEF551KYDxB0-vENg.png)

+This graph breaks down ATP handedness in the top 100 players.
+Righty men are not surprisingly the most abundant.
+Are they the most dominant?
+That is yet to be understood.

 ![Women Handedness in the Top 100](/img/1*gZOeCL9V4donVDUxgqjhFA.png)

+Same break down for the women.
+Lefty women seem to be less pervalent in the top 100.

 ![ATP Match Breakdown](/img/1*xbE1yEPDISl0bep1xqeSxw.png)

+Percentage of matches won by lefty vs # of left handed men in the top 100.
+The yellow line demonstrates world average of left handers.
+Covers the past 8 years.

 ![WTA Match Breakdown](/img/1*FguHNDTiRbqpbJ9Mbyclzg.png)

+Percentage of matches won by lefty vs # of left handed women in the top 100.
+The yellow line demonstrates world average of left handers.
+Covers the past 8 years.

 ![ATP Surface Breakdown](/img/1*9Zh1_M0VhCswYMkNEJzTFw.png)

+Shows percentage of matches won by left handed men, grouped by specific surface.

 ![WTA Surface Breakdown](/img/1*FhUQbrAJQmeIvQKiJiXbDw.png)

+Shows percentage of matches won by left handed women, grouped by specific surface.